 Lunchbox Gear Product Review and Giveaway Sponsor

 Nurtured is a shop in my neighbourhood offering a wide variety of high quality gear for babies, kids and families.
-I've been shopping there since I was pregnant with my first child seven years ago.
 They carry the largest selection in Halifax of baby carriers and wraps for babywearing, and a great variety of containers and lunchbags for everyone's preschool, school, picnic and work lunch needs.
 For Summer 2018, Nurtured generously sponsored a three-month Waste-Free-Lunch giveaway and product review series.
 Once a month for June, July and August I wrote a post on the blog reviewing one of their lunch containers; have a look at my June post, my July post and my August post.
 I also hosted a giveaway on my Instagram each month, which included the product I reviewed.
-Cooking with whole ingredients and using waste-free lunch containers are a great match.
-At Bite-Sized Kitchen, I so appreciate the support of established companies such as Nurtured.

 A Tiny Lab for Early Learning